 To shave or not to shave?

 Whether or not we will need to shave your hair for your procedure is best discussed during your video call and your subsequent medical consultation with Dr Ball.
 Many patients are concerned about the appearance of a fully shaved head on returning to work.
 Some patients opt to shave their head before surgery so people can get used to this new look.
 A charity head shave is a good idea if wanting to provide a viable excuse for this and raise money for a good cause.
 Shaving is not always required and will depend on your particular hair loss pattern and the surgical technique used.

 Some patients undergoing hairline work require minimal shaving, just in the area where grafts are to be placed.
 This can allow patients to keep their hair long behind the treated area and wear it forwards to conceal where the treatment has been carried out.

 Dr Ball will take high magnification images of your donor hair to determine the following: scalp health, hair density, follicular groupings, hair calibre and characteristics.

 Your areas of hair loss will also be assessed under high magnification in order to establish a diagnosis.
 Following this assessment, a treatment recommendation will be provided and, if surgery is considered appropriate, the number of grafts, technique, coverage, hairline position and cost will be discussed.

 With your permission, confidential photographs will be taken to record the design and coverage of the proposed transplant area.
 These photos are also very helpful for patients moving forward with non-surgical options for a period of time so they can be referred to in the future to determine the response to these treatments.

 After the consultation

-You will receive an email from David to summarise the discussion and provide the relevant details.
+You will receive an email from David to summarise the discussion and provide details of any proposed treatment options.
 This email will be received 1-3 working days after your consultation.
-David is available by phone or email to answer any follow further questions that you may have.
+David is available by phone or email to answer any further questions that you may have.